mdrakibhasanrc/SQL-Problem-Solved-From-Leetcode-and-Other/README.md

 ```

 ### Platform: Leetcode, Difficulty: Eassy
-#### Q1:Write a solution that will, for each user, return the number of followers.

-Return the result table ordered by user_id in ascending order.
+#### Q1:Write a solution that will, for each user, return the number of followers.Return the result table ordered by user_id in ascending order.
 ```sql
 select
    user_id,